 PROGRAM PLANNING.
-Planning each year's program demands the student's most careful consideration, and new students are encouraged to give it a good deal of thought before their arrival.
-The counselor will help the student with her choice of courses on the day of registration, before classes begin.
-Program and class cards are due in the Student Personnel Office every term by an announced date, and it is extremely important for every student to respect this deadline.
+Planning each year's program demands the student's most careful consideration.
+The new student is encouraged to give it a good deal of thought before her arrival; she will discuss her tentative choice of program with her counselor before classes begin.